Acceptance Commitment Therapy (ACT)

 I Provide A Safe And Compassionate Atmosphere Where You Can Heal From Trauma And Take Back Control Of Your Life

-Working with a professional and experienced therapist can help you find healing.
+Working with a professional and experienced ACT therapist can help you find healing.
 You don’t have to suffer alone.
-Evidence based therapy methods, like ACT, can help you change your relationship with thoughts and emotions in order to find peace.
+Evidencebased therapy methods, like ACT and other behavioral and cognitive therapies, can help you change your relationship with thoughts and emotions in order to find peace.

-Many people struggle with the relationship between thoughts, emotions and behaviors.
-It’s normal to want to suppress and avoid distressing thoughts, emotions and memories; however, this often has the opposite effect of reinforcing the things we want to get rid of, making them worse.
+Many people struggle with the relationship between thoughts, emotions, and behaviors.
+It’s normal to want to suppress and avoid distressing thoughts, emotional suffering, and traumatic memories; however, this often has the opposite effect of reinforcing the things we want to get rid of, making them worse.

 Reach Out Now to Schedule an Appointment